COBINHOOD provides two order types at the moment, more types will be launched in the future.

 2) Limit Orders

-A limit order is an order to buy or sell at a specific price, but it is not guaranteed to be executed.
+A limit order is an order to buy or sell at a specific price that is not guaranteed to be executed.
 A buy limit order can only be executed at the limit price or lower, and a sell limit order can only be executed at the limit price or higher.

-Select Limit if you want to set a maximum or minimum price at which you are willing to buy or sell.
-Enter the size of your order in the Amount field, then the price you want to set your order in the Price field.
+Choose a Limit order type if you want to set a maximum or minimum price at which you are willing to buy or sell.
+Enter the size of your order in the Amount field, and then the price in the Price field.
 The Total Price of your order will also be displayed.
-Then you can choose to Buy or Sell by clicking the appropriate button.
+Once the values are correct, use the Buy or Sell buttons to place the limit order.

 *A limit order may be partially filled and is subject to price adjustments depending on market orders.

 3) Stop Orders